 PH level for water is very important.
-The pH level in water means is it drinkable, useable or not.
+The pH level in water means is it drinkable, useable, or not.
 Today we discuss this issue.

 ph level for water

 Clean water is essential for life.
 We need to drink water, bathe and clean our house.
 You can check the quality of water in your home by obtaining water quality reports for your area, by your unconscious involvement, or by purchasing and using a home test kit.
-Your water does not contain harmful levels of bacteria, lead, pesticides, nitrites/nitrates, chlorine or hardness, and pH is very important for good health.
+Your water does not contain harmful levels of bacteria, lead, pesticides, nitrites/nitrates, chlorine, or hardness, and pH is very important for good health.

 1. You have to understand what to be tested for.
-Water quality depends mainly on the concentration of bacteria, lead, pesticides, nitrates/nitrates, chlorine, hardness and pH of water.
+Water quality depends mainly on the concentration of bacteria, lead, pesticides, nitrates/nitrates, chlorine, hardness, and pH of water.
 Chlorine Antioxidating Education; Nitrates are harmful to children by fertilizing; Calcium and magnesium (“hardness”) can cause the pipe to increase in size, And water can corrode boiling with very high pH levels (acidic water).

-ph level in water
+ph level in the water

 2. Purchase a home water quality test kit.
 There are many manufacturers of these toys, but they all have similar functions.
 They will contain the test moves that you have to release water, causing them to change color based on the mineral content of the water.
 You will then match the strip’s colors to a color chart.